That every child has opportunities to thrive in a safe supported nurturing environment resulting in healthy outcomes.

 Framework: Pyramid Model – An evidence-based theory driven model for supporting social/emotional competence.
 All the training and coaching we deliver is through a strength-based approach that views the family as central to the child’s well-being.

 Training for Parents: FRFP offers many different parent education opportunities for families depending on the needs of the program and the families within.
-One of the training programs we offer is called Positive Solutions for Families which is an evidence-based family skill training series comprised of six sessions which give parents insight and strategies on how to promote children’s social and emotional skills, understand problem behaviour and how to use positive approaches to help children learn appropriate behaviour.
+One of the training programs we offer is called Positive Solutions for Families which is an evidence-based family skill training series which give parents insight and strategies on how to promote children’s social and emotional skills, understand problem behaviour and how to use positive approaches to help children learn appropriate behaviour.
 We provide a safe, supported environment where families can share their challenges/experiences and learn from one another without judgement or criticism.
 All families are welcome to attend the training.
 We offer the training on-site at our participating child care programs so that families to do not have to travel to another location.
 We do partner with other organizations such as community churches, parent link programs and community centres to provide the training.
-The training for families is free and includes child care as well as refreshments.
+The training for families is free and includes dinner and child care.

 Training for Program Educators: FRFP offers many different training opportunities for program educators and leaders on-site in child care programs.
 One of the training programs we offer to programs is called Positive Solutions for Child Care Educators.
 This six session series has the same content as the Positive Solutions for Families.
-After each session the facilitator spends several weeks in the program coaching and offering hands-on support to ensure the strategies and skills learned are being implemented in the program.
-Module checklists are completed before each session to assist us in creating goals for the program.
+After each session the facilitator spends several weeks in the program offering weekly coaching and hands on support to ensure the strategies and skills learned are being implemented in the program.
 This series is designed for educators struggling with the day to day interactions and a limited understanding of child development and play.
-Topics focus on teaching educators to look for the meaning of children’s behaviour as well as teach them hands-on strategies to support children’s successes in the classrooms.
+Topics focus on teaching educators to look for the meaning of children’s behaviour as well as teach them practical strategies to support children’s successes in the classrooms.
 We believe it is crucial for educators and parents to have the same training so that there is consistency for the children in care.
-Depending on the needs of the program we can also provide educators skill development training in: emotional literacy, anger management, classroom design, transitions, program planning, problem solving, friendship skills and identifying forms and functions of behaviours etc.
+Depending on the needs of the program we also provide educators skill development training in: emotional literacy, anger management, classroom design, transitions, program planning, problem solving, friendship skills and identifying forms and functions of behaviours etc.